 The Career Development component of the Student Development Center assists students in assessing choices of academic majors and career alternatives.
 These choices are guided through individual career counseling utilizing interest, skills, values and abilities inventories, and other testing.
 The Career Center also offers the use of the computerized career planning program, DISCOVER.
-Information about other colleges and universities is available for students desiring to transfer to a fouralso oversees academic vear institution.
-The center advising for undecided/undeclared majors to facilitate the career decision making process under a life span perspective.
+Information about other colleges and universities is available for students desiring to transfer.
+The center also oversees academic advising for undecided/undeclared majors to facilitate the career decision making process under a life span perspective.